Kim Jong Un's nuclear ambitions challenge President-elect Trump

 As it is, the North sees its nuclear program not as a bargaining chip but a vital part of its national security.
 It sees the world through the lens crafted by President George W. Bush, who in 2002 declared the country part of America's "axis of evil" that encompassed Iraq and Iran.

-Pyongyang undoubtedly then watched carefully as Iraq's Saddam Hussein was overthrown and hanged after a U.S. invasion justified by what turned out to be false allegations that he was hiding weapons of mass destruction.
-Then Col. Moammar Gadhafi of Libya — another American bugbear who had harbored and then abandoned ambitions of developing a nuclear arsenal — was toppled and murdered during a U.S.-backed uprising.
+Pyongyang undoubtedly watched carefully as Iraq's Saddam Hussein was overthrown and hanged after a U.S. invasion.
+And the regime surely noted the invasion was justified by allegations Iraq was hiding weapons of mass destruction, charges that turned out to be false.
+Later, Col. Moammar Gadhafi of Libya — another American bugbear who had harbored and then abandoned ambitions of developing a nuclear arsenal — was toppled and murdered during a U.S.-backed uprising.

 Kim's nuclear weapons are his defense against going the same way as Saddam and Gadhafi.